5 Breath Rituals to Sleep Faster

 How to Practice:

-Inhale slowly through your nose for 4–6 counts, letting only your belly rise (keep chest still).
+- Inhale slowly through your nose for 4–6 counts, letting only your belly rise.
+Keep your chest mostly still.

-Repeat for 10–20 cycles.
-Focus on horizontal expansion—imagine your breath widening your ribs like an umbrella opening.
+- Repeat for 10–20 cycles.
+Focus on horizontal expansion — imagine your breath widening your ribs outward like an umbrella opening sideways.

 Visualization to deepen the practice:

-As you inhale, gently imagine pure, limitless life energy from nature flowing into your body — fresh, vibrant, and renewing every cell.
+As you inhale, gently picture pure, limitless life energy from nature flowing into your body — fresh, vibrant, and renewing your energy.

-This simple inner picture helps the body and mind fill with deep peace, lightness, and clarity with every breath.
+This simple inner image helps the body and mind fill with deep peace, lightness, and clarity with every breath.

-What you might feel: Shoulders dropping, a wave of deep calm.
+What you might feel: Shoulders dropping, a wave of deep calm washing through the chest.

-Pro tip: If your shoulders rise, smile gently and guide your breath back down to your belly.
+Pro tip: If your shoulders rise, smile gently and guide your breath back down toward your belly.

 Ritual 2: 4-7-8 Relaxing Breath (Natural Tranquilizer)